Tapi-Mandy/guhwm/README.md

 ## Installing *Guh Window Manager*

-#### We recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) with a Xorg or minimal desktop profile to set up your base system, and then following the standard build and install instructions for guhwm;
+#### We recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) with a Xorg or minimal desktop profile to set up your base system, and then installing guhwm;

 ### Use this command to install guhwm-1.0